 Bizye was first captured by the Ottomans in 1368 but later returned to Byzantine rule (probably in 1411).
-It is possible that the church was converted into a mosque once Bizye captured again by the Ottomans in 1453, While there are no written documents that would help to elucidate the history of structural modifications and restorations in Ottoman times, the building seems to have served as the city’s principal mosque well into the twentieth century.
+It is possible that the church was converted into a mosque once Bizye was captured again by the Ottomans in 1453.
+While there are no written documents that would help to elucidate the history of structural modifications and restorations in Ottoman times, the building seems to have served as the city’s principal mosque well into the twentieth century.

-The Church of Hagia Sophia in Bizye (Vize): Results of the Fieldwork Seasons 2003 and 2004 Franz Alto Bauer and Holger A. Klein
+“The Church of Hagia Sophia in Bizye (Vize): Results of the Fieldwork Seasons 2003 and 2004” by Franz Alto Bauer and Holger A. Klein

 Architecture in the Balkans from Diocletian to Süleyman the Magnificent by Slobodan Ćurčić